longdy855/tbl-mgmt/README.md

 2. Backup data to an excel file
 3. Alter the column
 ### 2. Add an alter column function in Table Detail Screen
+The app should be table to change column name, description, datatype and primary key.
+### 3. Store table info
+Table info such as Table Physical Name, Table Logical Name, Column Physical Name, Column Logical Name, Data Type, Word, Term, Description to explain each item.
+### 4. Generate as document